matt1965pro/modpack/readme.txt

 Install instructions. (temp)

+*Make sure your .minecraft folder has no mods config or flan folders in it before starting instalation*

 1. download and run this: http://files.minecraftforge.net/minecraftforge/ (get the recomended 1.6.2 build)

 2. click the download zip button on the right of the page